 Student Direct Stream

-At CanadianVisa, we can assist you with your application by getting you in touch with a Regulated Canadian Immigration Consultant (RCICs) who will assist you with every stage of the application process from arranging your acceptance into a Canadian Designated Learning Institution (DLI) to obtaining your student and visa permit.
+At CanadianVisa, we can assist you with your application by getting you in touch with a Regulated Canadian Immigration Consultant (RCIC) who will assist you with every stage of the application process, from arranging your acceptance into a Canadian DLI to obtaining your study permit and entry visa.

 RCICs help you discover the best pathway to Canada based on your budget, needs, and goals.
-They also handle all of the required paperwork on your behalf to ensure that your application is faultless and optimized for success.
+They also handle all required paperwork to ensure your application is faultless and optimized for success.

 Prepare for your journey in Canada with professionals who once were international students in Canada themselves and are now working in Canada as permanent residents.
 Take the first step, fill in the contact form below.